 - Been accepted by a major advisor from the Department of Biology;

-- Completed at least 15 quarter units of work applicable to the degree program as a graduate student at this university with the approval of the Department of Biology Graduate Committee, and with a minimum grade point average of 3.0 ("B");
+- Completed at least 8 semester units of work applicable to the degree program as a graduate student at this university with the approval of the student's Thesis Graduate Committee, and with a minimum grade point average of 3.0 ("B");

-- Received recommendations for advancement to candidacy from the major advisor and from the Department of Biology Graduate Committee;
+- Received recommendations for advancement to candidacy from the major advisor and from the Thesis Graduate Committee;

-- Submitted a formal program of graduate course work prepared in consultation with and approved by the Department of Biology Graduate Committee;
+- Submitted a formal program of graduate course work prepared in consultation with and approved by the student's Thesis Graduate Committee;

 - Gained final approval of the program and of the candidacy itself by the Dean of Graduate Studies.